techfocus3/resources/disk-imaging.md

 There are alternatives to raw disk images that address the above three concerns.
 Forensic disk image formats (the name being owed to the fact that such file formats were created in response to the needs of criminal forensics) include embedded metadata about the moment of acquisition, or capture – both information manually entered by the creator of the disk image, but also automatically captured information about the source disk and system capturing the disk.
 This is all good news for long-term preservation as this ensures that information of the provenance of a given disk image is inherent in the image itself.
 Two downsides to forensic disk image formats are that A) all formats are proprietary, and B) support of forensic disk images in emulators and virtualization platforms is spotty, and often an image will need to be converted for use with such tools.
 The Encase forensic disk image format is arguably the most widely adopted format, and it has been thoroughly reverse engineered and is supported by various free and open source tools.
 One such tool we will look at now is called Guymager.

 ### Using Guymager
 You will be happy to learn that we will now be leaving the command line!
-Guymager, a free and open source tool for creating disk images, has a graphical user interface (GUI).
+Guymager, a free and open source tool for creating disk images, has a Graphical User Interface (GUI).
 Launch Guymager either by typing `sudo guymager` in your terminal, or by clicking the Guymager icon in the application launcher.
 When Guymager launches you will see a window similar to this:

 ![guymager launch screen](images/guymager-start.png)